Qruise-ai/qruise-pasquans-interface/README.md

 ## Features

 - **Abstract Backend Management**: Provides a base structure for implementing multiple backend simulators, ensuring a consistent API for different simulators.
-- **Mock Simulator Support**: Includes mock backends for testing and development, allowing users to mimic quantum operations in a controlled environment.
+- **Mock Simulator Support**: Includes a mock backend for testing and development, allowing users to mimic quantum operations in a controlled environment.
 - **Customizable Quantum Simulations**: Enables the customization of quantum operations, such as defining lattice sites, Rabi frequencies, phases, detunings, and initial states.
 - **Integration with Pasquans Platforms**: Built to support PASQUANS2.1 simulators with minimal modifications, making it easy to integrate with existing Pasquans platforms.